chef/chef-web-docs/_vendor/github.com/chef/automate/components/docs-chef-io/content/automate/data_collection.md

 can configure your Chef Infra Clients to send their run data to Chef Automate directly by performing the following:

-1. Add Chef Automate SSL certificate to `trusted_certs` directory.
+1. Add Chef Automate TLS/SSL certificate to `trusted_certs` directory.

 2. Configure Chef Infra Client to use the Data Collector endpoint and API token in Chef Automate.

 ### Add Chef Automate certificate to `trusted_certs` directory

-**Note:** This step only applies to self-signed SSL certificates.
-If you are using an SSL certificate signed by a valid certificate authority, you may skip this step.
+**Note:** This step only applies to self-signed TLS/SSL certificates.
+If you are using an TLS/SSL certificate signed by a valid certificate authority, you may skip this step.

-Chef requires that the self-signed Chef Automate SSL certificate (`HOSTNAME.crt`) is located in the `/etc/chef/trusted_certs` directory on any node that wants to send data to Chef Automate.
-This directory is the location into which SSL certificates are placed when a node has been bootstrapped with chef-client.
+Chef requires that the self-signed Chef Automate TLS/SSL certificate (`HOSTNAME.crt`) is located in the `/etc/chef/trusted_certs` directory on any node that wants to send data to Chef Automate.
+This directory is the location into which TLS/SSL certificates are placed when a node has been bootstrapped with chef-client.

 To fetch the certificate onto your workstation, use `knife ssl fetch`